-54. As follow-up to the recommendations of the United Nations study on the impact of armed conflict on children (Graça Machel study), UNHCR presented a progress report to the thirteenth meeting of the Standing Committee in August 1998.
-The report gives details of 54 plans of action for war-affected children, initiated as a result of the recommendations of the Graça Machel study.
-As of February 1999, a total of 75 countries had submitted plans of action, many of them with follow-up reports.
+54. As follow-up to the recommendations of the United Nations Study on the Impact of Armed Conflicts on Children (Graca Machel study), UNHCR presented a progress report to the thirteenth meeting of the Standing Committee in August 1998 (EC/48/SC/CRP.38).
+It gives details of 54 Plans of Actions for War-affected Children, initiated as a result of the recommendations of the Graca Machel Study.
+As of February 1999, a total of 75 countries had submitted Plans of Action, many of them with follow-up reports.

-55. The trust fund set up in 1997 to jump-start child rights and youth programmes in various regions continues to be implemented, with a number of new activities initiated in 1998.
-The Action for the Rights of Children programme is expanding: four regional workshops and one training of trainers workshop were held in 1998 and a total of 13 training modules on various child-related issues have been finalized.
-This programme has been realized in close collaboration with the International Save the Children Alliance.

-56. A regional workshop on child-related issues also took place in Belgrade in February 1999 using materials from the Action for the Rights of Children programme.
-Participants included field staff from UNHCR, UNICEF and main implementing partners working with children in the region.

-57. As partnerships with NGOs are critical to providing "on-the-spot" protection to war-affected girls and boys, the International Save the Children Alliance and UNHCR have embarked on new capacity-building initiatives in West Africa, the Horn of Africa and Europe.
+- 55. The trust fund set up in 1997 to jump-start child rights and youth programmes in various regions continues to be implemented, with number of new activities initiated in 1998.
+The Action for the Rights of Children (ARC) programme is expanding: four regional workshops and one Training of Trainers workshop were held in 1998 and a total of 13 Training Modules on various child-related issues have been finalized.
+This programme has been realized in close collaboration with the International Save the Children Alliance. - 56.
+A regional workshop on child-related issues also took place in Belgrade in February 1999 using ARC material.
+Participants included field staff from UNHCR, UNICEF and main implementing partners working with children in the region. - 57.
+As partnerships with NGOs are critical to providing "on-the-spot" protection to war-affected girls and boys, the International Save the Children Alliance and UNHCR have embarked on new capacity-building initiatives in West Africa, the Horn of Africa and Europe.
 In Africa, the aim is to assist NGOs in addressing the needs of war-affected children and young people.
-In Europe it is to promote a common set of best practices for separated children and to mobilize an nongovernmental organization network to work on their behalf.
-UNHCR's support to the "Separated Children Across Europe" programme is important in this respect.

-58. Collaboration with UNICEF is equally essential.
-In Liberia, the two agencies are jointly implementing the Liberian Children's Initiative, designed to address the particular reintegration needs of refugee and returnee children and youth in the main areas of return.

-59. UNHCR provides support to the Special Representative of the Secretary General for Children and Armed Conflict, and is a member of his advisory group.
-In particular, UNHCR is actively involved in the planning of the Special

-Representative's proposed Neighbourhood Initiatives, currently planned to take place in West Africa and the Kosovo province of the Federal Republic of Yugoslavia.
-The Office continues to work closely with the Office of the United Nations High Commissioner for Human Rights and the Committee on the Rights of the Child.
+In Europe it is to promote a common set of best practices for separated children and to mobilize an NGO network to work on their behalf.
+UNHCR's support to the Separated Children Across Europe programme is important in this respect. - 58.
+Collaboration with UNICEF is equally essential.
+In Liberia, the two agencies are jointly implementing the Liberian Children's Initiative, designed to address the particular reintegration needs of refugee and returnee children and youth in the main areas of return. - 59.
+UNHCR provides support to the Special Representative of the Secretary General for Children in Armed Conflict, and is a member of his advisory group.
+In particular, UNHCR is actively involved in the planning of the Special Representative's proposed Neighbourhood Initiatives, currently planned to take place in West Africa and the Kosovo province of the Federal Republic of Yugoslavia.
+The Office continues to work closely with the United Nations High Commissioner for Human Rights and the Committee on the Rights of the Child.

-60. In 1998, a generous contribution of over \$4 million funded activities for at-risk children in four regions.
+60. In 1998, a generous contribution of over US\$ 4 million funded activities for at-risk children in four regions.
 Programmes to support unaccompanied children, promote girls' education and offer informal education to adolescents were among those funded by this contribution.